-I've wondered about this for a long time.
-Why did Jesus ride into the city, go to the temple, and leave without doing anything?
+That seems strange, doesn't it?
+Why did Jesus ride into the city, go to the temple, and then leave without doing anything?
 Mark says He left because it was late, but does that mean that Jesus ran out of time and failed to do what He intended?
-No way.
-Jesus never failed to do anything!
-We can be sure that He did what He did with intentionality.
-No, there's another sermon here, another wordless sermon.
+No, Jesus never failed to do anything He intended to do.
+We can be sure that Jesus did what He did with absolute intentionality.

+Which means there's another sermon here, another wordless sermon.
 Let's take a closer look at it.

-A. Consider what He did.
-Mark indicates that Jesus did four things here...

-- 1. He went to the temple.
+- A. Consider what He did.
+Mark indicates that Jesus did four things here... - 1.
+He went to the temple.
 That's significant.
+Think of where else Jesus could have gone that day, but didn't.
+He didn't head for Herod's palace.
+He didn't head for a

+5 J. D. Jones, p.
+400.

-Think of where else Jesus could have gone, but didn't.
-Jesus did NOT enter Jerusalem and head for Herod's palace, nor for a Roman barracks, but went to the temple.
-That speaks volumes about what is on the heart of this King.[5] - 2.
-He looked around at everything in the temple.
+Roman barracks.
+He went to the temple.
+This speaks volumes about what is on the heart of this King.6

+The temple.
+The house of God.
+The house of prayer.
+The place where thousands and thousands of animals have been slain so sinners could approach God in prayer.

+2. He looked around at everything in the temple.
 Chew on that word "everything."
-There was a lot to see in the temple, the altar, the animals, the money-changers.
-My friend, this was not the look of a tourist (this wasn't the first time Jesus had been in the Temple).
-This was the look of investigation, the look of a King inspecting the worship of His people.
-It's not insignificant that the first thing Jesus did when He returned to the temple the next day was to throw the merchandisers out of the temple (11:15)! - 3.
-He left the temple.
+There was a lot to see in the temple, the altar, the animals, the moneychangers.
+This was not the look of a tourist, for this wasn't the first time Jesus had been in the Temple.
+This was the look of a King inspecting what is rightfully His.

+He has come to inspect what His people have done with what He has graciously given them, this place and all its contents so they, sinners though they were, could enjoy a relationship with the Holy One Himself.

+It's not insignificant that the first thing Jesus did when He returned to the temple the next day was to throw the merchandisers out of the temple (11:15).

+3. He left the temple.
 Oh, ponder the sadness in this.
 He looked around and then left the temple without saying a recorded word.
 We know from verse 15 that what He saw displeased Him greatly.
-God intended this temple to be a house of prayer, a place where sinners could come and experience cleansing.
-But man misinterpreted and misused this place, viewing it as a sort of religious lucky-charm.
-For centuries God had looked at this temple and forgiven sinners on the basis of the blood sacrifices offered there.
+God intended this to be a house of prayer, a place where sinners could come and experience cleansing.
+But man misinterpreted and misused this place, and many turned it into a sort of religious lucky-charm.

+For centuries God had been looking at this temple.
+Indeed, He had forgiven sinners on the basis of the blood sacrifices offered there.
 But in just a matter of days that would end.
 The form would soon give way to fulfillment.
-In five days the temple veil would be torn in two, and in a few years the temple itself would be torn down.
+The temple veil would be torn in two, and in a few years the temple itself would be torn down.

-Jesus left the temple.
+So Jesus left the temple.
 It was late, perhaps indicating more than the loss of daylight.
 Time had run out for the temple.
 It had fulfilled its purpose.
 God's people would soon have a new temple.
-Indeed, God's people would BE that temple (1 Cor.
+Indeed, God's people would become that temple (1 Cor.
 3:16).